Responsible Sourcing

 The following principles guide the JBS forest-positive action plan, inclusive of cattle in Brazil:

-• End illegal deforestation in all biomes by the end of 2025 for both direct suppliers and tier 1 indirect suppliers
+• End illegal deforestation in all biomes by the end of 2025 for both direct suppliers and tier 1 indirect suppliers (Direct suppliers are currently compliant)

 • Influence drivers of deforestation for both direct and indirect suppliers